SteveBarnett/Remixing/_thinking/work-and-secular-dharma.md

 Another is the idea of **dependant origination**, or conditional arising, or contingency.
 I usually apply this in the sense of thinking about all the causes and conditions and patterns that have lead a person (including me!) to think and act in the way they are.
 A warm, gentle, compassionate kind of "of course" tends to arise.
 I try to hold the "should"s and "could"s more lightly by considering everything in my life that's lead up to this point.
 Of course I'm thinking and acting like this.
 How else could I act, given all of that source material, all those inputs?

 One more aspect is the "yes, and" that comes after **acceptance**.
 We get the best results from working with who our team are, not against who they are.
 Meet them where they're at, and build from there.
+Work with who they are, not against who they are.

+In several of my jobs I've had a bit of a mixed role.
+Sort of like an internal consultant, I'd have my main job at a company, but also offer advice on my specialist area.
+The line between "my team" and "my organisation" became more fuzzy.

 ### View